LilyTronics/lily_data_logger_software/readme.md

   * Protek 506 digital multimeter
   * Arduino Uno IO module (reading analog voltages, reading and writing digital IO, sketch for the Arduino Uno is included in this repo)

-## Installation

-There will be an executable for Windows available when the first release is ready (portable).
-Download the executable and run it.
-There is no need to install any software.
-Settings and logs are stored in: `C:\users\your_name\LilyDataLoggerStudio`.

-## Instruments

-The following instruments are included in the application:
-* Simulators (for testing/demo):
-  * Multimeter giving random values for voltage and current
-  * Temperature chamber that can be set to heat up or cool down to a specified temperature.

 # Adding your own instruments

 You can add your own instruments using JSON files.
 Simply make a definition for your instrument and store the file in